What to sow and grow in May

 • Sow perennial herb seeds, such as rosemary, sage, thyme ‘Old English’, lovage and lemon balm under cover.

 • Plant glasshouse tomato plants in beds or growing bags.
-For more information about growing your own tomatoes, check out our tomatoes hub page.
+Find more helpful information and advice about growing tomatoes over at our hub page.

 Direct sow outdoors